Closing the Loop

 Who should I share feedback with?

-Depending on your company's structure and support style, most customer follow-up is handled by your frontline employees—such as support representatives and account managers.
+Depending on your company's structure and support style, most customer feedback loops are handled by your frontline employees—such as support representatives and account managers.

 As you determine who will be following up with your customers, be sure they: 1) Are notified of their responsibilities, 2) Are fully trained on the background and importance of NPS, and 3) Are aware of any expectations in terms of follow-up timing, messaging, etc.